Philippine nightjar

 The Philippine nightjar (Caprimulgus manillensis) is a species of nightjar in the family Caprimulgidae.
 It is endemic to the Philippines.
 Its local names are kandarapa (Tagalog) and tagolilong (Cebuano).

-Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical mangrove forest, and subtropical or tropical moist montane forest.
+Its natural habitats are tropical moist lowland forest, tropical mangrove forest, and or tropical moist montane forest.

+Description and taxonomy

+Ebird describes it as "A medium-sized night bird of forest and open areas from the lowlands to the mountains.
+Heavily patterned in various shades of brown, with finely barred underparts, blotching on the chest, and dark wings with large pinkish and white spots and a broad pale bar bordered with black.
+Note the white lines on the side of the throat with a black line below, and the broad white band on the end of the undertail.
+Voice is a distinctive, loud two-noted "pyok prraw", the second note slightly lower and with a vibrating quality."